andrewwoods/php-cli-apps/README.md

 # PHP Command Line Applications

-This is created for the PNWPHP 2017 Kickoff meetup at Seattle PHP.
-This code complements the slides from the talk.
-The talk discusses the development of command line aplications for PHP using two different styles - one using native PHP functions, one using symfony components.
+This is created for the PNWPHP 2017 Kickoff meetup at [Seattle PHP](http://seaphp.com).
+This code complements [the slides](http://bit.ly/2vMrhPp) from the talk.
+The talk discusses the development of command line applications for PHP using two different styles - one using native PHP functions, one using symfony components.

 ## Project Structure